 Learning how to create screen reader-friendly documents can enable you to improve accessibility for users.
 The tips here apply to a variety of document types, but are most relevant for the types of documents content owners are likely to provide to users, including .PDF, .DOCX, and .PPT files.

 “Including headings and subheadings in your content is important, as 67.5% of screen reader users jump through headings as their primary way to navigate content.”

 - Create a logical underlying structure.
 This typically relies upon tags.
 These tags, just like tags in a website, help the screen reader software to understand the correct order of information in a document.

-- Incorporate navigation aids, like a table of contents or bookmarks to improve the ease of navigation for all users.
+- Incorporate navigation aids, such as a table of contents or bookmarks to improve the ease of navigation for all users.

-In addition to allowing the direct upload of document files, the YuJa Enterprise Video Platform also enables content owners to upload documents directly associated with a particular media file.
-These documents can be viewed while viewing the media, or can be downloaded for later or separate review.
-This is an effective way to supplement media-based learning or information sharing, but can also provide users who do need screen readers and other assistive technologies with improved understanding of video content.
+- The ability for content owners to upload documents directly associated with a particular media file.
+These documents can be viewed while viewing the media or can be downloaded for a later or separate review.

 Listed are some of the most effective ways institutions can supplement media-based learning and information sharing while providing users who need screen readers and other assistive technologies with an improved understanding of content.